dgroomes/my-software/README.md

     * Make sure to install Homebrew in the Apple Silicon configuration.
 I won't repeat the details here, but basically, it should be installed at `/opt/homebrew` and not `/usr/local`.
 8. Install Bash
     * macOS uses a years old version of Bash and will never update it because of licensing.
-We'll use HomeBrew to install a modern version of Bash.
+We'll use Homebrew to install a modern version of Bash.
-      First, initialize the HomeBrew environment config with the following command (yes, this is awkward but the nature of bootstrapping systems is indeed awkward).
+      First, initialize the Homebrew environment config with the following command (yes, this is awkward but the nature of bootstrapping systems is indeed awkward).
     * ```shell
       eval $(/opt/homebrew/bin/brew shellenv)